ricaun/ArduinoUniqueID/README.md

 * Attiny85 - 9 bytes

 # Atmel SAM ARM Microcontroller

 Atmel SAM3X8E is used in Arduino Due.

 The Unique Identifier is located in the first 128 bits of the Flash memory mapping.
 So, at the address 0x400000-0x400003.

 "Each device integrates its own 128-bit unique identifier.
 These bits are factory configured and cannot be changed by the user.
-The ERASE pin has no effect on the unique identifier." (http://ww1.microchip.com/downloads/en/devicedoc/atmel-11057-32-bit-cortex-m3-microcontroller-sam3x-sam3a_datasheet.pdf)
+The ERASE pin has no effect on the unique identifier."
+[Datasheet Section 7.2.3.7](http://ww1.microchip.com/downloads/en/devicedoc/atmel-11057-32-bit-cortex-m3-microcontroller-sam3x-sam3a_datasheet.pdf)

 ## Tested Microcontroller

 * Atmel SAM3X8E ARM Cortex-M3 - 16 bytes

+# Atmel SAMD ARM Microcontroller

+Atmel SAMD21 is used in Arduino Zero / Arduino M0.

+Each device has a unique 128-bit serial number which is a concatenation of four 32-bit words contained at the following addresses:

+* Word 0: 0x0080A00C
+* Word 1: 0x0080A040
+* Word 2: 0x0080A044
+* Word 3: 0x0080A048

+The uniqueness of the serial number is guaranteed only when using all 128 bits.
+[Datasheet Section 9.3.3](https://cdn.sparkfun.com/datasheets/Dev/Arduino/Boards/Atmel-42181-SAM-D21_Datasheet.pdf)

+## Tested Microcontroller

+* Atmel SAMD21 ARM Cortex-M0 - 16 bytes

 # Espressif ESP Microcontroller